Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

    1. Relock the NCN BMC.
       See [Lock and Unlock Management Nodes](../hardware_state_manager/Lock_and_Unlock_Management_Nodes.md).

-## Compute Node BIOS Workaround for HPE CRAY EX425
+## Compute node BIOS workaround for HPE CRAY EX425

 Correct an issue where the model of the liquid-cooled compute node BIOS is the incorrect name.
 The name has changed from `WNC-ROME` to `HPE CRAY EX425` or `HPE CRAY EX425 (ROME)`.

 Prerequisites:

 * The system is running HPE Cray EX release v1.4 or higher.
-* A firmware upgrade has been done following [Update Liquid-Cooled Compute Node BIOS Firmware](#liquid-cooled-nodes-update-procedures).
+* A firmware upgrade has been done following [Update liquid-cooled compute node BIOS firmware](#liquid-cooled-nodes-update-procedures).
     * The result of the upgrade is that the `NodeX.BIOS` has failed as `noSolution` and the `stateHelper` field for the operation states is `"No Image Available"`.
     * The BIOS in question is running a version less than or equal to `1.2.5` as reported by Redfish or described by the `noSolution` operation in FAS.
 * The hardware model reported by Redfish is `wnc-rome`, which is now designated as `HPE CRAY EX425`.